Lock (firearm): Metallic cartridges

 Metallic cartridges package projectile, propellant and primer together.
 They are initiated by striking with a firing pin or striker that passes through the breechblock.
-Early metallic-cartridge, single-shot breechloading rifles, such as the Snider–Enfield and the Springfield model 1873, continued to use side-mounted hammers and lock mechanisms that differed little from the cap lock and the flintlock in manufacture.
+Early metallic-cartridge, single-shot breechloading rifles, such as the British Snider–Enfield model 1866 and the American Springfield model 1873, continued to use side-mounted hammers and lock mechanisms that differed little from the cap lock and the flintlock in manufacture.
 The firing pin is angled away from the axis of the barrel and toward the hammer, to accommodate the offset of the hammer.
 The further development of breech-loading mechanisms and repeating firearms placed the components of the mechanism within the receiver or frame of the firearm.
 This can be seen in the Martini–Henry, the Remington-Lee Model 1879 and the Winchester rifles.
 The mechanism employed to open and close the breech is integrated with the firing mechanism to cock the firearm.
 Improvements in spring technology has also resulted in cheaper helical coil springs in place of leaf and V springs.
 The term lock is not generally used to refer to the firing or trigger mechanism of metallic cartridge firearms.